-Appendix C contains instructions on how to configure the tip hardwire port.
+Appendix C contains instructions on how to set of a tip(1) session.

-Appendix D contains instructions on how to start the Sun Explorer and Sun[TM] Management Center software.
+Appendix D contains instructions on how to access software on the management server.

-Appendix E contains instructions on how to install the Sun StorEdge ${}^{\rm TM}$ Component Manager software.
+Appendix E contains instructions on how to install Sun Component Manager.

-Appendix F contains instructions on how to configure the Sun $Ray^{\ensuremath{^{T\!M}}}$ server software.
+Appendix F contains instructions on how to configure the Sun $Ray^{\ensuremath{^{\rm TM}}}$ Server software.

-Appendix G contains instructions on how to set up NTP.
+Appendix G contains instructions on how to set up the NTP software.